-Jeff Blair reviewed the initial list of options proposed by stakeholders to address each of the eight key topical issues within the Workgroup's scope.
-A preliminary list of options was offered by participants between Meeting I and Meeting II, and other options were referred by the Commission.
-Jeff explained that the Workgroup would address each of the eight key issues in turn by topic, and that participants would be invited to propose any additional options and comment on existing options before the Workgroup members ranked them.
-Jeff explained that members would be asked to rank each proposed option in turn utilizing a four-point acceptability ranking scale where 4 =acceptable, 3 = minor reservations, 2 = major reservations, and 1 = unacceptable.
+Jeff Blair reviewed the initial list of options proposed by stakeholders to address each of the seven key topical issues within the Workgroup's scope.
+A preliminary list of options was offered by participants between Meetings one, two and three, and other options were referred by the Commission.
+Jeff explained that the Workgroup would address each of the seven key issues in turn by topic, and that participants would be invited to propose any additional options and comment on existing options before the Workgroup members ranked them.
+Jeff explained that members would be asked to rank each proposed option in turn utilizing a four-point acceptability ranking scale where 4 = acceptable, 3 = minor reservations, 2 = major reservations, and 1 = unacceptable.
 Following discussion and refinement of options, members may be asked to do additional rankings of proposed options if requested by a Workgroup member.
 Members should be prepared to offer specific refinements to address their reservations.
 Once ranked, options with a 75% or greater number of 4's and 3's in proportion to 2's and 1's shall be considered consensus recommendations.
 The Workgroup's consensus recommendations will be submitted to the Commission for consideration.

-During the April 13, 2015 meeting the Workgroup discussed pros and cons, received public comment, and acceptability ranked options proposed for three of the eight key issues.
+During the June 18, 2015 meeting the Workgroup discussed pros and cons, received public comment, and acceptability ranked options proposed for x of the eight key issues.
 The three key topical issues evaluated were code printing and publication, errata, and the Code amendment process.
 The Facilitator reviewed the list of options proposed prior to the meeting by topic and offered participants (public and members) an opportunity to offer additional options.
 All of the options proposed are included in the ranking results.

-Following are all options ranked to date that have achieved a consensus level of support ( $\geq 75\%$ in favor):
+Following are all options ranked during the April 13, 2015 that have achieved a consensus level of support (≥ 75% in favor):